 - Cost Per kWh: If you live somewhere with cheap energy, you will have a better chance of making a profit.

 - Cost of the hardware: if you spend $600 on a GPU miner, it might take longer to turn a profit.

 You can test different configurations of hardware using an online mining profitability calculator.
 Here is one for you to take a look at — WhatToMine!

 Is Mobile Mining Profitable?

 Since mobile phones are generally much less powerful than CPUs and certainly GPUs, it is unlikely that you will show pure profit mining Electroneum using a mobile phone.
 However, since the Electroneum platform targets developing nations, mobile mining could prove an excellent way to save some money on the cost of owning and using the mobile device in the first place.

-You should now have a much better understanding about what Electroneum is and how Electroneum mining works.
+You should now have a much better understanding of what Electroneum is and how Electroneum mining works.
 You know how to set up a secure wallet, how to set up a basic Windows mining rig, how to use the mobile phone version of the software, and how to work out how profitable it’s all going to be.